Winter DCX

 The Winter and Spring DCX courses continue the work begun in the Autumn DCX by challenging students to more-deeply explore areas of personal interest.
 While Winter DCX (focusing on research and collaboration skills) and Spring DCX (focusing on reflective practices) courses are not required, they count toward the general education requirements for graduation.

-To find out which DCX courses are being offered this Winter, please consult the UWB Time Schedule.
-To explore these offerings check out the “60-Second Syllabi” below.
-These offer you quick snapshots of each of our courses, the faculty teaching them, and the kinds of experiences you can expect while taking them.
+To learn more about the DCX courses being offered this term, please explore our 60-Second Syllabi below.
+These pages offer you quick snapshots of each course, the faculty teaching them, and the kinds of experiences you can expect while taking them.

 - Hip-Hop Auto/Audiobiographies (Roberts) – DIVERSITY